-Secure Path 3.0F SP1 does not support HSG80 array controllers using ACS 8.6 in SCSI-3 mode.
-It still supports ACS 8.6 or later in SCSI-2 mode.
-Since 3.0F SP1 with ACS 8.7 or later enables the support of up to 127 LUNs per array, HP recommends that you configure the array for SCSI-3 operation.
+Secure Path 3.0F SP1 requires ACS 8.7 or later in SCSI-3 mode.
+It continues to support ACS 8.6 and later in SCSI-2 mode.
+Because 3.0F SP1 with ACS 8.7 or later enables the support of up to 127 LUNs per array, HP recommends that you configure the array for SCSI-3 operation.

-If you are upgrading an existing Secure Path 3.0 configuration and are adding Enterprise Virtual Array (EVA) systems to the configuration, perform the upgrade on the existing HSG80-based storage first.
-Then add the HSV110-based storage using the hardware setup described in Secure Path for

-Active-Passive disk arrays hardware setup once the Secure Path 3.0F SP1 upgrade is complete and verified.
+If you are upgrading an existing Secure Path 3.0 configuration and are adding EVA systems to the configuration, perform the upgrade on the existing HSG80-based storage first, and then add the HSV100/110-based storage.
+For this, complete the steps described in Secure Path for Active-Passive disk arrays hardware setup once the Secure Path 3.0F SP1 upgrade is complete and verified.

 This procedure does not change your existing StorageWorks device file assignment or modify any existing logical volumes.
-It only adds and attaches all new or unattached LUNs that can be seen by your server.
-Depending on the existing target or LUN numbering, it can add these devices in non-sequential order.
+It does add and attach all new or unattached LUNs seen by your server, and depending on the existing target or LUN numbering, adds these devices in non-sequential order.

-To add and attach the new or unattached LUNs, complete the following steps:
+Complete the following steps to add and attach all new or unattached LUNs:

-- 1. Verify that your server and storage configuration meets the software, patch, firmware, and hardware revision levels defined in the Secure Path 3.0F Service Pack 1 for HP-UX 11i v1.0, 11i v2.0 and Secure Path 3.0F Service Pack 1 Workgroup Edition for HP-UX 11i v1.0, 11i v2.0 release notes (part number T3549-96505). - Ensure that all users have logged off from the server and that all I/O from the server has ceased. - Perform a complete system backup according to your normal procedures, and document your server file systems, mount points, and device files. - 4.
+- 1. Verify that your server and storage configuration meets the software, patch, firmware, and hardware revision levels defined in the HP StorageWorks Secure Path 3.0F Service Pack 1 for HP-UX 11.00 and Secure Path 3.0F Service Pack 1 Workgroup Edition for HP-UX 11.00 release notes. - 2.
+Ensure all users have logged off the server and that all I/O from the server has ceased. - 3.
+Perform a complete system backup, according to your normal procedures and document your server file systems, mount points, and device files. - 4.
 Select one of the following SCSI option: - If you want to continue to use SCSI-2 and ACS 8.6 or later, proceed to Upgrading from the Web section. - If you are using SCSI-2 and want to use SCSI-3, you must first change the array in SCSI-3 mode.
 Complete the procedure listed in Using SCSI-3 section.